eslindsey/everyplate/spices.md

 ---
 title: Spices
-longtitle: Spice Blends
+longtitle: 'Spice Blends'
-description: Spice packet ingredients, for making your own
+description: 'Spice packet ingredients, for making your own'
 navbar: 3
 ---
 This is a list of the contents of the spice blends provided by EveryPlate and HelloFresh, in case you'd